collective/collective.developermanual/source/glossary.rst

         is also the way security settings are handled in Plone.

     ZODB
-        ZODB is the Zope Object Database, which is where your content is normally stored when you are using Plone.
-On the file system, this database is contained in the file "Data.fs", normally located in the "var" directory.
+        The Zope Object Database is where your content is normally stored when you are using Plone.
+The default storage backend of the ZODB is *filestorage*, which stores the database on the file system in the file(s) such as ``Data.fs``, normally located in the ``var`` directory.

-    STX (Structured Text)
+    STX
-        Structured Text (aka.
-STX) is a simple markup technique that is useful when you don't want to resort to HTML for creating web content.
+        Structured Text is a simple markup technique that is useful when you don't want to resort to HTML for creating web content.
 It uses indenting for structure, and other markup for formatting.
-Has been superceded by :term:`reStructuredText`, but a lot of people still prefer the old version, as it's easier to learn and more suited to simple documents.
+It has been superseded by :term:`reStructuredText`, but some people still prefer the old version, as it's simpler.
 More information in the `How-to section of plone.org
         <http://plone.org/documentation/howto/structured-text-cheatsheet>`_.

     Catalog
         The catalog is an internal index of the content inside Plone so that it can be searched.
-The catalog object is accessible through the ZMI as the portal_catalog object.
+The catalog object is accessible through the :term:`ZMI` as the ``portal_catalog`` object.

     DTML
         Document Template Markup Language.
-DTML is a server side templating language earlier used to produce dynamic pieces of content, but is now superceded by :term:`ZPT` for HTML and XML content.
+DTML is a server-side templating language used to produce dynamic pieces of content, but is now superseded by :term:`ZPT` for HTML and XML content.
 It is still used sparingly for non-XML content like SQL and mail/CSS.

     Document
         A document is a page of content, usually a self-contained piece of